 Member of BDA Accreditation Board

 SASC ( Member of the Standards of Assessment SpLD Committee)

 We offer bespoke consultancy, training and assessments

 Positive Dyslexia can offer bespoke consultancy, training and assessments for both children and adults.
-We have worked with companies such as Major Banks, Police and Armed Forces, Legal Firms and Schools.
+We have worked with companies such as the major Accounting firms, Banks, the Police and Armed Forces, Legal Firms and Schools.

 "The report was fantastic!